bahtiyartan/troia/docs/40DialogBasics.rst

 +-------------+----------+------------------------------------------------------+

-Color, Money, Quantity, Percent, Factor, Custom Editor, Icon Chooser, Duration, HTML, HTML Viewer, Link, Phone, Rich Editor, Time,Times,
+Color, Money, Quantity, Percent, Factor, Custom Editor, Icon Chooser, Duration, HTML, HTML Viewer, Link, Phone, Rich Editor, Time,Times are the other subtypes of TextField Control.
+Please test these subtypes on dialog and see their features and variables that is defined by control.

 Here is the basic events of a textfield.